pmccullough060/Daemon-Client-Command-API/README.md

    void TestMethod(int firstInput, int secondInput);

 ```
-To invoke this method with two int input parameters, -2 and 10, the console input would be:
+The console input would be:

 ```console
    TestMethod :-2 :10